-- 1. The emission of CO2 comes mainly from fossil fuel combustion (oil, gas and coal).
-2. Forests and oceans are the sinks for the carbon dioxide. - 3.
-Forests use CO 2 in their growth. - 4.
-So, deforestation - 5. due to changes in land use, also increases the concentration of Co 2
+- 1. The emission of CO2 comes mainly from fossil fuel combustion (oil, gas and coal). - 2.
+Forests use CO_2 in their growth. - 3.
+Forests and oceans are the sinks for the carbon dioxide.So, deforestation - 4. due to changes in land use, also increases the concentration of CO_2